top of page

 • Ideal for couplest to unwind outside of town.
 Just know it’s a little farther from downtown Monterey.

-What to do in Monterey Bay, California:
+What to Do in Monterey Bay, California

-The Monterey area has something for everyone, beautiful coastlines, sandy beaches, great seafood, hiking, bike trails, and, of course, whale watching and a world-famous aquarium.
-Below are our favorite things to do in the area, with real prices and local tips from our visits!
+Below are our favorite things to do in Monterey Bay, with real prices and local tips from our visits.

 Monterey Bay Aquarium

 The Monterey Bay Aquarium is one of the top attractions in California and easily worth half a day.
 It’s known for its open-ocean exhibits, deep-sea creatures, jellyfish displays, and rotating research exhibits.
-The sea otter program is one of the highlights, and the aquarium often rehabilitates rescued pups before releasing them back into the wild.

 • Adults: $59.95